The Official Blog of Polymer Technologies, Inc.

 Driver's Point of View

-In recent years studies have shown there is a severe shortage of drivers, approximately 30,000 according to The American Trucking Associations (ATA), partially in part to the health factors associated with the job.
+In recent years, studies have shown there is a severe shortage of drivers, approximately 30,000, according to The American Trucking Association (ATA), partially due to the health factors associated with the job.
 The health and wellness of drivers should always be taken into account when designing and manufacturing truck cabs.
-With the constant braking, shifting, and vibration of the truck, back problems are a major concern and issue for drivers both new and experienced.
+With the constant braking, shifting, and vibration of the truck, back problems are a major concern and issue for drivers, both new and experienced.
 Incorporating an ergonomic seat with lumbar support can go a long way with drivers and their interest in a truck.

-After this on-duty time, drivers are then required to take a 10 hour period off-duty, which usually amounts to eating and sleeping.
-Having an adequate sleeping space and living area is a big selling point for truck drivers, as they’re going to be calling it home for long periods of time.
+After this on-duty time, drivers are required to take a 10-hour period off-duty, which usually amounts to eating and sleeping.
+Having an adequate sleeping space and living area is a big selling point for truck drivers, as they’ll be calling it home for long periods of time.

-While it doesn’t play a role in the performance or ability to efficiently haul a load to a destination, having an attractive interior cabin with practical features and conveniences of home helps to provide drivers with an easier experience of life on the road.
+While it doesn’t affect the performance or ability to efficiently haul a load to a destination, having an attractive interior cabin with practical features and home-like conveniences helps to provide drivers with an easier experience of life on the road.

 They may seem like small things, but incorporating practical storage can make a world of difference in providing convenience to drivers.
 They most likely have multiple changes of clothes, toiletries, food, and things like laptops and books for off-duty entertainment.
 Providing a place for drivers to neatly store and easily access these items is a convenient feature that any driver will appreciate.

-Trucks are made to haul loads cross-county, in rain, sleet, or snow, and should be designed to handle anything they come across.
-With that, designers and manufacturers should be mindful of the human element involved in those trips and produce trucks that cater to their needs on the road as well.
+Trucks are made to haul loads cross-country, in rain, sleet, or snow, and should be designed to handle anything they encounter.
+Designers and manufacturers should also be mindful of the human element involved in those trips and produce trucks that cater to their needs on the road.

 Contact us today and we will work with you to develop a custom solution.